randheer094/randheer094.github.io/index.md

 #### About Me

-> Mobile Application Developer at Deskera, Singapore.
+> Android Engineer @ foodpanda(Delivery Hero APAC)
 >
-> Software Engineer with ~6 years of experience in Android Application Development using Java, Kotlin, and React Native.
-Developed more than 15 awesome Android Applications, most of them are live on the Play Store.
+> Software Engineer with experience in Android Application Development using Java, Kotlin, and React Native.
->
-> Experience of working on projects from multiple domains including Business & Accounting, E-commerce, Social, Healthcare, Publication & Utilities.
-Experience of working for both Product and Client based companies.

 #### Skills
 - Programming Languages: